What’s your favorite Dr. Seuss book? There are so many great Seuss books to choose from, it’s really hard to choose.

 The first alphabet activity was inspired by the post “Driving over Hearts” at Toddler Approved.
 With it being close to Valentine’s Day, the hearts were a perfect fit.
 If you are doing this activity at a different time of year you could just make circles or another shape.

-To turn it into an alphabet activity, write lower and upper case letters on each side of the paper hearts.
+To turn it into an ABC activity, write lower and upper case letters on each side of the paper hearts.
 Have your child drive over the letters as you call them out.